jonegil/gui-with-gio/teleprompter/01_setup.md

 ## Outline

 Thanks from diving deeper!
-Now let's get started.
 In this part we'll set up the app and get the structure in place.
 In [Chapter 2](02_user_input.md) we´ll deal with user input, while [Chapter 3](03_layout.md) lays the application out on screen.

 ## Source code

-Here's how we´ll walk through the code:
+In this setup chapter we'll walk through the following pieces.

 1. Introduce new imports to handle user input
 1. Read the `.txt` file into a `[]string` slice
 1. Start the application
 1. Define state variables to control behaviour
-1. Listen for events from the user.

-Of these, the first four are relatively straight forward.
-If you completed the [egg timer](../egg_timer/) you will feel well at home.
-However, the final item deserves some extra attention.
-That's where the we actually will deal with the various inputs from the user, and visualise the application.
+These are relatively straight forward.
+If you completed the [egg timer](../egg_timer/) you will feel right at home.
+Let's get started.

 ## Section 1 - New imports